-The MIGRATION_TARGET parameter must be passed in the following format:
+The MIGRATION_TARGET parameter must be passed in the following format; note necessary shell quotation to prevent sideeffects with brackets:

 Options

 - 1. -s START TIME - 2. -d pass this flag, if you want to do a dry run (it is recommended to run a dry run before the actual migration) - 3. -c CHILD_CHANNELS (comma-separated child channels labels (with no spaces))